Vital Statistics on American Politics 2011-2012

 Numerous statistics on the kind, timing, and disposition of cases in the federal courts and on numbers and workloads of federal judges.

 Epstein, Lee, Jeffrey A. Segal, Harold J. Spaeth, and Thomas G. Walker.
 Supreme Court Compendium.
 4th ed.
 Washington, D.C.: CQ Press, 2006.

 Data on characteristics of justices, caseloads, voting alignments, public opinion, and legal developments.

 Friedman, Leon, and Fred L. Israel, eds.
 The Justices of the United States Supreme Court.
-New York: Chelsea House, 1995.
+Rev. ed.
+New York: Facts on File, 2010.

 Biography of each justice, including several typical opinions; tables showing acts of Congress held unconstitutional, decisions overruled by subsequent decisions, and summary biographical data.

 Judges of the United States.
 2nd ed.
 Washington, D.C.: Government Printing Office, 1983.

 Biographies of all federal judges through 1983; see also http://www.fjc.gov/public/home.nsf/hisj.